FAQs about wills

-The government sets a threshold (the ‘Nil Rate Band’) above which inheritance tax is payable at the rate of 40%.
+In general terms, the government sets a threshold (the ‘Nil Rate Band’) above which inheritance tax is payable at the rate of 40%.
 Your solicitor will be able to advise you on the current threshold and the implications for your will.
-If your estate is liable to attract inheritance tax, leaving a gift to a registered charity such as World Cancer Research Fund UK could reduce the overall tax burden on family and friends.
+If your estate would otherwise be liable to attract inheritance tax, leaving a gift to a registered charity such as World Cancer Research Fund could reduce the overall tax burden on family and friends.

 If you are an executor with questions on how to administer a will that includes a gift to World Cancer Research Fund, we have information that may be helpful.

-I'm Sarah, Legacy Manager, and if you'd like to talk to me about leaving a legacy, please get in touch.
+I'm Sarah, Head of Legacy Development, and if you'd like to talk to me about leaving a legacy, please get in touch.
 I'm happy to answer any questions, in strictest confidence.

 t: 020 7343 4200